-The Admission Numbers for September 2014 admissions are shown in the school/Academy Information table in pages 37-55 of the Primary Admissions Guide.
+The Admission Numbers for September 2015 admissions are shown in the school/academy Information table in pages 38 - 55 of the Primary Admissions Guide.

 If a school is under-subscribed, places can be offered to all applicants.
 If a school is over-subscribed, the over-subscription criteria for that school is applied to determine which children can be offered places.
 Different over-subscription criteria will apply, depending on the type of school:

-for Community and Voluntary Controlled schools, the Local Authority over-subscription criteria will apply.
+For Community and Voluntary Controlled (VC) schools, the Local Authority over-subscription criteria will apply.